olek4don/de-zoomcamp-project/README.md

 ## Next Steps

-With Phase 1 completed, the next phase will focus on setting up the cloud infrastructure using Google Cloud Platform (GCP) and Terraform.
+With Phase 1 completed, the next phase will focus on Define the Project Scope and Data